Dodge Charger (2006): 2015 facelift

 Unveiled at the 2014 New York International Auto Show, the 2015 Dodge Charger received a substantial makeover, the most noticeable change coming in the new front grille and rounded LED headlights.
 Retaining its Coke bottle styling Dodge claims to have reworked just about every panel on the car; made to look "leaner and more athletic" than its previous look while keeping the same dimensions.
 Dodge is reported to have used the 1969 Charger as its inspiration for the remodeling.

 The engines include the 370 hp 5.7 L Hemi V8 and the 292 hp 3.6 liter V6.
 The V6 model is EPA-rated at 31 mpg or 7.6L/100 km which is claimed by the manufacturer to be the best in its class.
-Except for the Police Pursuit version (which retains the 5 speed automatic), the only available transmission is the Chrysler eight-speed automatic, coupled with optional all-wheel drive.
+Except for the Police Pursuit version (which retains the 5-speed automatic), the only available transmission is the Chrysler eight-speed automatic, coupled with optional all-wheel drive.
 The all-wheel-drive system automatically removes power to the front axle when not required, giving an improvement in fuel economy.
 The new electronic gearshift with optional paddle shifters gives shift times of as little as 0.25 seconds in the sport mode.

 The reworked interior includes new materials for the door, console, and dash panels, a new steering wheel and seats, and a wide range of trim packages with both leather and cloth seating.
 The refreshed interior also features a new instrument cluster featuring a 7-inch (180mm) TFT (Thin Film Transistor) display.
 The available 8.4-inch Uconnect touchscreen radio with available navigation has been revised, now including Uconnect Apps.
 Mechanically, the 3.6L Pentastar V6 and the 5.7L/6.4L HEMI engines remained the same.
 All engines are now backed by the ZF 8HP 8-Speed Automatic transmissions co-produced by ZF (previously only V6 models used the ZF 8-speed).
 There have been revisions to the chassis components, including Electric-Assist power steering, which replaces the previous models Electro-Hydraulic Assist power steering.
 New aluminum rear differentials now use 4-mounting bolts for rigidity.
 AWD is no longer available on 5.7L R/T models.

 The 2015 Dodge Charger went on sale starting December 2014 in the US and Canada.

 Charger SRT Hellcat

 The 2015 Dodge Charger SRT Hellcat was introduced on August 13, 2014, prior to being shown at the Woodward Dream Cruise and was unveiled at the 2014 South Florida International Auto Show in November.

 It includes the same 707 hp, 650 lb·ft, 6.2-liter supercharged Hemi V8 present in the Dodge Challenger SRT Hellcat.
-The Charger Hellcat features a redesigned front fascia with a larger lower grille similar to the current generation Dodge Viper.
+The Charger Hellcat features a redesigned front fascia with a larger lower grille similar to the third generation Dodge Viper.

-The Hellcat is claimed to be the fastest factory four-door sedan ever built.
+Dodge claimed the Hellcat to be the fastest factory four-door sedan ever to be built when it was released.